Alcatraz25EspGb/focustokens/README.md

 FocusTokens is a token-based attention and check-in system.
 Users receive daily tokens and spend them to send "pings" (normal or urgent).
 Tokens reset daily and all actions are recorded for history.

+## Description
+FocusTokens is a command-line application written in Python that manages user focus tokens.
+Users can send pings to each other, view token balances, and manage daily token usage.
+The application uses a layered architecture with controllers, models, and a persistent SQLite database.

-## Planned Features (MVP)
+## Features
+- User creation and selection
-- Daily token balances with reset rules
+- Daily token balance with automatic refresh
-- Send normal/urgent pings with costs
+- Send normal and urgent pings with token costs
-- Ping history
+- View and delete ping history
-- Settings (daily tokens, costs)
+- Change system settings (token limits and costs)
-- Persistence (SQLite)

-## Development Plan
-- Phase 1: Core logic + SQLite + CLI prototype
-- Phase 2: Flask web UI reusing the same core services
+- Persistent storage using SQLite

 ## Project Structure
 - `src/core` - business logic (tokens, pings)